vikaskushwaha9oct/vikaskushwaha9oct.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-Address.
-Contacts.
-Motto.
-Etc.
+subtitle: Pursuing Phd at <a href='https://www.cse.iitk.ac.in/'>CSE, IIT Kanpur</a> (since 2023), Senior Software Engg at Goldman Sachs (2013-23), B.Tech - M.Tech Dual Degree at CSE, IIT Kanpur (2008-13)

 profile:
   align: right
   image: prof_pic.jpg
-  image_circular: false # crops the image to make it circular
+  image_circular: true # crops the image to make it circular
   more_info: >
-    <p>555 your office number</p>
-    <p>123 your address street</p>
-    <p>Your City, State 12345</p>
+    <p>CSE, IIT Kanpur</p>
+    <p>Uttar Pradesh, India - 208016</p>

-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page

 announcements:
-  enabled: true # includes a list of news items
+  enabled: false # includes a list of news items
   scrollable: true # adds a vertical scroll bar if there are more than 3 news items
   limit: 5 # leave blank to include all the news in the `_news` folder

 latest_posts:
-  enabled: true
+  enabled: false
   scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
   limit: 3 # leave blank to include all the blog posts
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+I see the world as one big interconnected machine that I want to understand and model.

+Currently, working towards my Phd on modelling understandability.
+What are the generalizable aspects of information entities such as text, code, plans and user interfaces that make them more or less understandable to humans?
+Can we make these aspects measurable and use them as optimization directives for creating better open world planners, automated software designers and more steerable AI agents?
+Can these models of understandability inspire better ways of representing information for developing intelligent machines?

+Previously, I was a senior software engineer at Goldman sachs, where I worked on designing and developing libraries and frameworks spanning data visualization, data versioning, data contracts, document information extraction and automated data storage optimizers over my 10 years there.

+Before joining Goldman Sachs, I graduated from IIT kanpur with a B.Tech - M.Tech dual degree in CSE.
+My master's thesis was in the area of programming language design for parallel, distributed and concurrent programming.

+I am also interested in studying cultural systems, their various aspects and evolutions.
+What do we need to create a society ready for human flourishing?
+More specifically in Indian context, what community building systems (rooted in India's Dharmic way of thinking) can help us get there?